Standard 3. Employers develop the future workforce

 scaffolds, roofs or construction sites; working around

 heavy objects; and operating tractors and other heavy

 equipment.
-The WBL coordinator must be
+The WBL coordinator must be familiar with laws

-The WBL coordinator monitors the site throughout the
+students.
+The WBL coordinator monitors the site throughout

 school- based curriculum.